Induced differential characters on nonlinear Gra{\ss}mannians: Integration of Lichnerowicz cocycles

+where $\th$ denotes the Maurer-Cartan $1$-form on $\SU(2)$.
+We scale the Killing form \( \kappa \) such that the cohomology class $[\mu]$ of the volume form generates the image of $H^3(\SU(2),\Z)\simeq\Z$ in $H^3(\SU(2),\R)$.
+Let $h_\mu$ be the unique differential character with curvature $\mu$.
 Each embedded knot in \( S^3 \) yields a central Lie group extension of $\Diff(S^3,\mu)_0$.
-Since $H^2(S^3)=0$, the corresponding extension of the Lie algebra of divergence free vector fields is trivial~\cite{Ro95}. \end{exs} In the next example, the second cohomology of the ambient space is non-trivial. \begin{exs} Let $M=S^2\x S^2$ be endowed with the volume form $\mu=p_1^*\nu\wedge p_2^*\nu$, with $\nu$ an area form on $S^2$ of total area $1$.
+Since $H^2(S^3)=0$, the corresponding extension of the Lie algebra of divergence free vector fields is trivial~\cite{Ro95}. \end{exam} In the next example, the second cohomology of the ambient space is non-trivial. \begin{exam} Let $M=S^2\x S^2$ be endowed with the volume form $\mu=p_1^*\nu\wedge p_2^*\nu$, with $\nu$ an area form on $S^2$ of total area $1$.
 Again we have a unique differential character $h_\mu$ on $S^2\x S^2$ with the volume form $\mu$ with integral periods as curvature.
 The isomorphism classes of central extensions of the Lie algebra of divergence free vector fields on $S^2\x S^2$ are classified by $H^2(S^2\x S^2)\simeq \R^2$ \cite{Ro95}.

 For each embedded $S^2$ in $S^2\x S^2$ one gets in a canonical way a central extension of the identity component of the group of volume-preserving diffeomorphisms of $S^2\x S^2$.
-For instance the diagonal embedding yields a Lie group extension that integrates a non-trivial Lie algebra extension: the Lichnerowicz 2-cocycle $\ps(X,Y)=\int_{\Delta_{S^2}}i_Xi_Y\mu$ has non-trivial cohomology class. \end{exs}
+For instance the diagonal embedding yields a Lie group extension that integrates a non-trivial Lie algebra extension: the Lichnerowicz 2-cocycle $\ps(X,Y)=\int_{\Delta_{S^2}}i_Xi_Y\mu$ has non-trivial cohomology class. \end{exam}

 Tobias Diez.
 Institute of Applied Mathematics, Delft University of Technology, 2628 XE Delft, The Netherlands. \texttt{t.diez@tudelft.nl} \\[1ex] Bas Janssens.
 Institute of Applied Mathematics, Delft University of Technology, 2628 XE Delft, The Netherlands. \texttt{b.janssens@tudelft.nl} \\[1ex] Karl-Hermann Neeb.
 Department of Mathematics, FAU Erlangen-N\"urnberg, 91058 Erlangen, Germany. \texttt{neeb@math.fau.de} \\[1ex] Cornelia Vizman.
 Department of Mathematics, West University of Timi\c soara.
 RO--300223 Timi\c soara.
 Romania. \texttt{cornelia.vizman@e-uvt.ro}